Tutorial 1 - Using the materials library

 Note

-New materials can be added to the library using the Material constructor followed by store_materialslibrary!.
+New materials can be added to the library using the Material constructor followed by add!.

 It might be useful to add other conductor materials with corrected properties based on recognized standards [8] [9].